 Tips for Retirement Planning

-• Choosing between investment accounts and types can be challenging.
+- Choosing between investment accounts and types can be challenging.
 You’ll need to consider your risk tolerance, time until retirement and your living expenses during retirement.
 Fortunately, a financial advisor can help.
-Not only can an advisor optimize your retirement savings, but they can also help you get the rest of your finances into shape as well.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/AndreyPopov, ©iStock.com/jacoblund, ©iStock.com/LaylaBird